DJackson-BlueTeam/Portfolio/SOC/Wireshark/README.md

 **Protocol Analysis**
 - Proficiency in analysing common protocols including HTTP/HTTPS, DNS, TCP/UPD, SMB, and ICMP to identify standard behavior cersus anomalies.
 **Traffic Reconstruction**
-- Ability to follow TCP and HTTP streams to reconstruct data exchanges and identify exfiltrated inforamtion or downloaded payloads
+- Ability to follow TCP and HTTP streams to reconstruct data exchanges and identify exfiltrated inforamtion or downloaded payloads.
+**Endpoint Identification**
+- Identifying source and destination assets, MAC addresses, and hostname within a packet capture (PCAP) to map topology during investigation.

+Advance Filtering Syntax
+---
+This filtering involved isolating relevant data points quickly.
+Key filtering capabilities demonstrated in these writeups include:
+Logic Operators
+- Using `and`, `or`, and `not`  (&&, ||, !) to chain complex queries.
+Conditional Filtering
+- Isolating specific flags, such as `tcp,flags.syn == 1 and tcp.flags.syn == 0` to identify port scanning activity.
+Protocol-Specific Queries
+- `http.request.method == "POST"` to find data submimssion.
+- `dns.flags.response == 0` to audit outbound queries.
+- `ip.addr == [Targets_IP]` to track specific host communications.
+Strings Searching
+- Utlizing `contains` and `mathces` to find specific signatures or indicators of compromise (IOCs) within the packet payload.